 previous sequence in the following ways:

 Start by declaring the new sequence's private member variables in

-head pointer of the linked list is a private member variable of
+pointer of the linked list is a private member variable of the sequence

-the sequence class.
-I suggest that you also have a tail pointer
+class.
+I suggest that you also have a tail pointer as an additional

 - Because you are dynamically allocation memory within your